ndporter/dspg-r-2022/_episodes/07-data-subsetting.md

 ~~~
 {: .output}

 It may look different, but the square brackets operator is a function.
-For vectors
-(and matrices), it means "get me the nth element".
+For vectors, it means "get me the nth element".

 We can ask for multiple elements at once: